rahulgaikwad2010/touch-note-app-review-classification-web-app/README.md

 │    ├── logger.py
 │    └── any_other_utils_you_need
 │
-├── Dockerfile                - here's the train/test model of your project.
+├── Dockerfile               - here's the docker file used to create docker image.
-├── README.md                - here's the train/test model of your project.
+├── README.md                - here's the ReadMe of an application.
-├── config.ini                - here's the train/test model of your project.
+├── config.ini               - here's the specific config file for the application.
-├── requirements.txt                - here's the train/test model of your project.
+├── requirements.txt         - here's the python package requirement txt.
-└── run.py                - here's the train/test model of your project.
+└── run.py                   - here's runnable of an application.
 ```

 ### Model Training Part